 Reverse mortgages allow you to hand over the equity you have in your home in exchange for money.
 You work with a service provider that will handle your reverse mortgage terms and conditions and provide you with a specific reverse mortgage payment plan.
-There are positives and negatives in investing into a reverse mortgage and there are very specific things you need to consider before you start.
+There are positives and negatives with even the best reverse mortgage companies (opens in new tab) and very specific things you need to consider before you start.
 To ensure that you know exactly what you’re getting into, this list covers ten things that you should know about reverse mortgages before you start.

 1. Only certain people are eligible

 Reverse mortgages are only granted to people aged 62 years and older and who have a sufficient amount of equity in their homes.
 Service providers will also have their own eligibility requirements – some will be stricter than others.
 To find out if you’re eligible for a reverse mortgage, visit the National Reverse Mortgage Lenders Association (NRMLA (opens in new tab)) for more information.

 The Federal Housing Association’s Home Equity Conversion Mortgages (HECM) guidelines require that a ‘prospective (opens in new tab) borrower must first meet with an exam-qualified, independent third-party counselor approved by the U.S. Department of Housing and Urban Development (HUD (opens in new tab))’.
 If your service provider doesn’t ask you to do this, it could be a warning sign.
 This counseling is important for your protection as it ensures that you are fully informed and prepared for the reverse mortgage process and the financial implications it presents.
 You can download the Preparing for Your Counseling Session form here (opens in new tab) and you can find out more about alternative forms of financial aid right here (opens in new tab).

 3. Assess all the ongoing costs